-Galloping horses Proud and Immortal greet Oklahoma State University visitors
+Galloping horses Proud and Immortal greet students and visitors at Oklahoma State University

 By Elizabeth Keys